9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 Since all three of these things are very similar operations, it makes sense to provide a generic way to handle this interaction.
 We have defined a single status window widget in the Glade file that will be used by all three of these.
-In our Haskell source code, we\'ll define a generic `statusWindow` function that will be used by all three of these operations as well.
+In our Haskell source code, we'll define a generic `statusWindow` function that will be used by all three of these operations as well.

 `statusWindow` takes four parameters: the GUI information, the database information, a `String` giving the title of the window, and a function that will perform the operation.
 This function will itself be passed a function that it can call to report its progress.
-Here\'s the code:
+Here's the code:

 :::: captioned-content
 ::: caption